All blogsCommercial Real estate October 31, 2025

 For property owners, developers, and investors, these changes offer a clear signal —

-the most valuable spaces will be those that foster connection, convenience, and
+The most valuable spaces will be those that foster connection, convenience, and

 creativity.